AdaCore/gnatstudio/docs/users_guide/navigation.rst

 corresponding to the sources of your project.

-From your own sources, you can navigate to one of the runtime files (for example, if you have a reference to :function:`Put_Line`, you will jump to its declaration in :file:`a-textio.ads`).
+From your own sources, you can navigate to one of the runtime files (for example, if you have a reference to :func:`Put_Line`, you will jump to its declaration in :file:`a-textio.ads`).
 But you cannot perform cross-reference queries from a runtime file itself.

 If you need this capability, modify one of the GPS plug-ins, named